How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 A quality stainless steel or plastic canning funnel makes the messy job of getting dehydrated foods off the dehydrator tray removable inserts and into the canning jars an easy task.
 Take a minute or two and check them out here on Amazon.

 When the dehydrated carrots are removed from the dehydrator, the remaining moisture may not be distributed equally among the pieces because of their location and position in the dehydrator.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried carrots equalize and condition in the storage container for 7 to 10 days.

 Every day check the jar for moisture and roll the contents of the jar around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.